3.7 Admins

 It is divided into three tabs:

-- General – profile details, password management, two-factor authentication (2FA), and permissions.
+- General β profile details, two-factor authentication (2FA), and permissions.

 It is designed to give admins full control over their account credentials and security without requiring help from other administrators.